Booting from USB device

 Note: After setting your USB device as the first boot device, your computer will check it for boot information each time your PC starts.
 Leaving your computer configured this way shouldn't cause problems unless you plan on leaving the USB device attached all the time.

 1.3.
 Attach the USB device to your computer via any available USB port.

 1.5.
 Your computer should now boot from the USB flash drive or USB based external hard drive.

 Note: What happens now depends on what the bootable USB device was intended for.
-If you're booting to an old version of MS-DOS on a flash drive, MS-DOS will load.
-If you're booting to the DSL version of Linux, it will start.
+If you're booting to the Windows 10 To Go, Windows logo will appear.
+If you're booting converted Windows XP installation CD, then Windows XP Setup will start.
 You get the idea.

-Many newer computers detect the USB device as a hard drive (USB-HDD0).
-In which case, you can press a specific key (F2, F10, F11 or ESC) during system post to access the "Boot Menu".
-Select your USB DISK from the Boot Menu and resume startup.
+Modern computers detect the USB devices at boot time automatically.
+So you can press a specific key (F8, ESC, F10 or F11) to access the "Boot Menu".
+Select your USB thumbdrive from the Boot Menu to continue.

 3.1.
 Recheck the boot order in BIOS (Step 1.1).
 The number one reason a bootable flash drive or other USB device won't boot is because BIOS is not configured to check the USB port first.

 3.2.
-Didn't find a "USB Device" boot order listing in BIOS?
+Didn't find a "USB Device" in boot order listing of your BIOS?
 If your computer was manufactured around 2001 or before, it may not have this ability.
 If your computer is newer, check for some other ways that the USB option might be worded.
 In some BIOS versions, it's called "Removable Devices" or "External Devices".

 3.3.
 Switch to another USB port.
-The BIOS on some motherboards only check the first few USB ports.
+BIOS on some motherboards only checks the first few USB ports.
 Switch to another USB port and restart your computer.

 3.4.
-Be sure to keep an eye for BIOS updates from your board manufacturer.
+Be sure to keep an eye for BIOS updates from your motherboard or notebook vendor.